Posted By

 How the Surveillance Economy Came to Pass

 Before we explore why that might be, let’s first take a look at how the surveillance economy marketers rely on came to be.
-According to the work of author and Harvard professor, Shoshana Zuboff, it happened almost by accident.
-In her book ‘The Age of Surveillance Capitalism, she describes how in 1999 Google was a start-up search engine that used customer data to improve the service.
-Ad-funding was frowned upon but the business had no reliable model for generating investor returns.
+According to the work of the author and Harvard professor, Shoshana Zuboff, it happened almost by accident.
+In her book ‘The Age of Surveillance Capitalism, she describes how, in 1999, Google was a start-up search engine that used customer data to improve the service.
+Ad-funding was frowned upon, but the business had no reliable model for generating investor returns.

 In 2000, when the dot-com bubble began to burst, Silicon Valley venture capitalists became very impatient.
 With Google’s very survival apparently at stake, the early antipathy to advertising was set aside, and the tiny AdWords team was told to find a way of making money.

-It turned out, the user behaviour data generated as a by-product of search had so much predictive power, it could not only improve the service but also provide a roadmap to advertising’s holy grail: targeted messaging at particular individuals.
+It turned out that the user behaviour data generated as a by-product of search had so much predictive power that it could not only improve the service but also provide a roadmap to advertising’s holy grail: targeted messaging at particular individuals.

 Google was now in the auction business: selling behavioural data to the highest bidder.
 A new business model had been born, paving the way for new companies like Facebook to make a profit.
 This new paradigm had a voracious appetite for data, which provided the fuel for reading consumers’ minds and matching ads to their interests.